Arrival Routes

 From Mexico City’s International Airport to Puebla

 The Benito Juárez International Airport (AICM) is located approximately 125 km from the city of Puebla.
-The transportation option is to take a bus to the “Puebla Central Bus Station (CAPU)”, so we recommend the following lines:
+The transportation option is to take a bus to “Paseo Destino” (this is the recommended terminal), however another option is to take a bus to the “Puebla Central Bus Station (CAPU)”, so we recommend the following lines:

 - Time: 150 – 180 minutes